BerlinUnited/linuxtoolchain/README.md

-# ExternalDependencies
+# LinuxToolChain 2017

 This is part of the native toolchain for Linux.
-The Ubuntu Toolchains from http://www2.informatik.hu-berlin.de/~naoth/ressources/toolchains/ are currently not up to date.
-The files in this Repository have to replace the ones downloaded.

-The whole Linux Toolchain setup is about to change at the end of 2017.

 ## Changelog
-Version 0.6
+Version 3.3
 GCC Version 4.9.3
 Visual Studio 2013

-= Changes from 0.5 =
+= Changes from 3.2 =
+ - added premake5
- - added the Whistledetector extra libs to the normal toolchain
+ - added whistledetector libs
+ - added eigen 3.3.4

-= Changes from 0.4 =
+= Changes from 0.3 =
  - fixed typo in protobuf version in last changelog
  - recompiled protobuf with Visual Studio 2013 - only replace protoc.exe and protobuf.lib
    the protobuf-lite.lib is not yet replaced